Esteban Meneses: Uruguay

-In June 2017, the 2017 World Rugby Nations Cup was held outside Romania for the first time and Uruguay were grated as hosts.
+In June 2017, the 2017 World Rugby Nations Cup was held outside Romania for the first time, with Uruguay as hosts.
 The home advantage proved successful, with Meneses leading Uruguay to Champions for the first time; after they defeated Emerging Italy 30–21, Russia 32–29 and Spain 24–14.
 Their form continued into the 2017 November tests, with a 2–0 series win over Namibia.
 The first test was a record 52–36 win, however Namibia were a stronger force in the second test, only narrowly losing to Uruguay 39–34.

 In February 2018, Meneses led his team to 2019 Rugby World Cup qualification, after successfully beating Canada 2–0 over a two-leg qualification play-off, 70–60 on aggregate.
 The 38–29 victory in Canada, was the first time Uruguay had beaten Canada in Canada.
 Following this, Uruguay maintained their third-place finish in the 2018 Americas Rugby Championship, with defeats to Argentina XV and the United States, and later went onto retain the 2018 World Rugby Nations Cup in June that year.
 The 2018 November test window saw Uruguay win one lose one during the tour; defeating Romania 27–20, whilst losing to Fiji 68–7.

 During the 2019 Americas Rugby Championship, Uruguay recorded their best ever finished of second in the Championship.
 This came with Uruguay defeating all but one team - Champions Argentina XV - during the Championship, including a victory over the United States in Tukwila, Washington.
 Uruguay continued this form into the 2019 World Rugby Nations Cup, taking away the title for the third consecutive year.
 However, in an additional Rugby World Cup warm-up match against Spain, Spain recorded their largest winning victory over Los Teros, winning 41–21.

 During the 2019 Rugby World Cup, Meneses coached Uruguay to their first Rugby World Cup win since 2003, defeating Fiji 30–27, in what was also Uruguay's first win over any of the Pacific Island nations.
 Despite the historic victory, Uruguay went onto lose all their remaining matches at the World Cup.
 Two years later, Meneses secured qualification for the 2023 Rugby World Cup as Americas 1 after an historic record win over the United States, the first time they have qualified as the leading Americas team (excluding Argentina).
 During that campaign, Uruguay finished fourth in their group, their pest positioning since 2003, with a victory over Namibia.
 They also held hosts France to a 27–12 defeat, despite being within one score for 75 minutes of the game.